hypergraph-xyz/vault/README.md

 open https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#LoadBalancers:

 # Using the AWS UI, create a role with name `vault`, based on the template
-# Elastic Container Service -> ECSTask
+# Elastic Container Service -> ECSTask, and give it permissions to send
+# emails using SES
 open https://console.aws.amazon.com/iam/home?region=eu-west-1#/roles

 # Create and deploy the service